 State of Tennessee Requirements

-In 1987, the state legislature passed the Wastewater Facilities Act.
-T.C.A. § 68-221-1001 to 1015.
-This provides a method for the state to intervene in the financial affairs of any financially distressed, publicly owned wastewater facility.
-In 1997 the Wastewater Facilities Act was amended to also include authority over financially distressed water systems that do not already have a combined fund with the sewer system.
-In 2023 the state legislature consolidated the two boards responsible for this section of law into one board.
-The new board is called the Tennessee Board of Utility Regulation.
+In 1987, the Tennessee General Assembly passed the Wastewater Facilities Act (T.C.A. § 68-221-1001 et seq.), which authorizes the state to intervene in the financial affairs of publicly owned wastewater utilities that are in financial distress.
+In 1997, the Act was amended to extend similar authority over financially troubled water systems that are not already combined under the same fund as their sewer systems.
+In 2023, the Legislature consolidated the two oversight boards previously charged with these responsibilities into a single entity, now known as the Tennessee Board of Utility Regulation.